llm-bible/llm-bible.github.io/_publications/nayak2021using.markdown

 bibkey: nayak2021using
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2106.07349"}
-tags: ['RAG', 'BERT', 'Applications', 'Model Architecture']
+tags: ['BERT', 'RAG', 'Model Architecture', 'Applications']
 ---
 Linguistic Acceptability is the task of determining whether a sentence is grammatical or ungrammatical.
 It has applications in several use cases like